telesoho/faceblur/README.md

 # faceblur
-Recognize and blur all faces in a photo.
+Recognize and blur all faces in photo.

 ## requirement